Madlener House

 Research award

 The research award assists students with research that is essential to the doctoral project.
-Research-related expenses include travel, documentation, materials, supplies, and other development costs.
+The research award can be used for travel, documentation, materials, supplies, and other research and development costs.
 Applicants for a research award should have a clearly defined work plan, travel plan, and goals.

 The research award is acknowledged with up to $15,000.